How to Create a Travel Itinerary (Step-by-Step Travel Planning Guide)

 What Most First-Time Travelers Forget When Creating an Itinerary

-Even when you think you’ve planned carefully, a few common things get missed.
+Even when you think you’ve planned carefully, a few common things slip through the cracks.

 These are the ones I see over and over again.